igoragoli/fosdem-2026-software-performance/outline.md

         - Include warm-up time for JIT-compiled languages
         - Use dedicated, isolated hardware (avoid shared/cloud runners)
         - Measure variability: aim for Coefficient of Variation < 2%
-        - Use load generators that avoid the coordinated omission problem
+        - For macrobenchmarks, use load generators that avoid the coordinated omission problem
             - [This is a whole other can of worms, but I think we can explain it very briefly and mention its impact]
     - Segway: "But all of this is only useful if you can actually use your benchmark results.
 And it's not as easy as it sounds.
 So now we'll talk about how to interpret results from your benchmarks."
 - How to interpret benchmark results